 When purchasing hardwood flooring for the kitchen, you need to ensure that it is finished.
 Pre-finished hardwood is the best for various reasons.
 Firstly, it is less prone to damage and is easy to maintain than when unfinished.
 Secondly, it stays longer and has manufacturer warranties.
 Lastly, these floors come with many stain colors and can be re-stained to match novel remodeling projects.

 Laminate is very cost-effective as a kitchen flooring choice with both easy to maintain and long-lasting aspects.
 Even though it is not on the same level as marble and hardwood flooring, a laminate can imitate those looks.
 It comes in several layers and can rest on existing floors.

 The manufacturer uses the retovinyl or inlay processes.
 With the inlay, the pattern and color get embedded in the layers, while in rotovinyl, one vinyl layer gets the printing of pattern and color.
-All these processes need the protective coating to boost its durability.
+All these processes need a protective coating to boost their durability.

 Inlay vinyl is available in tile forms only.
 It offers to wear resistance because patterns and colors are in all the material.
 Rotovinyl, on the other hand, comes in both tile and sheet form.
 Wear resistance depends on the protective coating type utilized in the process of manufacture.
 These floors are easy to maintain.
 Using a dust mop or sweeping is just what you need to do.

 Marble flooring has unbeatable durability and natural beauty.
 It is a metamorphic rock formed under the crust.
 It is preferred but not the best choice for kitchen flooring as it is prone to staining and porous.